Netherlands–Ukraine relations

 Netherlands–Ukraine relations are foreign relations between the Netherlands and Ukraine.
 The two countries established diplomatic relations in 1992.
-Notable incidents in their relations include was the shoot-down of Malaysia Airlines Flight 17 in 2014 and the 2016 Dutch Ukraine–European Union Association Agreement referendum.
+Notable incidents in their relations include was the shoot-down of Malaysia Airlines Flight 17 in 2014 and the 2016 Dutch Ukraine–European Union Association Agreement referendum. the Netherlands is a member of NATO and the European Union which Ukraine applied for in 2022.
+Both countries are full members of Council of Europe.

+History

+Russo-Ukrainian War

+In October 2024 it was announced that the Netherlands would allocate 400 million euros to develop drones together with Ukraine.